ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 ---
 A lot of thanks goes to [Amos](https://fasterthanli.me/about) for inspiring this article with [A half-hour to learn Rust](https://fasterthanli.me/articles/a-half-hour-to-learn-rust).
 I thought I'd try it out, but instead of Rust, this article will try to explain Go in twenty minutes.

-Instead of focusing on one or two concepts, I'll try to go through as many Go snippets as I can, and explain what the keywords and symbols they contain mean.
+Instead of focusing on one or two concepts, or spending half of this article trying to convince you why Go is awesome, I'll try to go through as many Go snippets I can and explain what the keywords and symbols they contain mean.
 This article can be used as a cheat sheet for developers familiar with Go, or a tutorial for developers new to Go, but familiar with other languages.

 Ready?
 Go!

-#### **Packages**
+### Packages

 Every Go program is made up of packages,